Note: as soon as the 2021-2022 Common App information and prompts become available, we will update the following information accordingly.

 All of the necessary information for the Common App and the Common App essay can be found on the Common Application home page.

-For further reading, here are also several great posts that tackle and dispel common myths about the Common App essay:
+For further reading, here are some posts that tackle and dispel common myths about the Common App essay:

 If you haven’t already, you can download our free Common App essay checklist.